arduino/help-center-content/content/Hardware/Nano Family/How-to-burn-the-bootloader-in-an-Arduino-Nano-using-an-Arduino-UNO.md

 It can happen that this piece of code gets corrupted when attempting to upload a bad sketch, applying too high/low voltage to I/O pins or power inputs.
 If this is the case, the board will not be detected by your PC any more and the port will show grayed out on Arduino IDE.

-If by chance you happen to have an Arduino UNO and 6 jumper wires you can easily reprogram your Arduino NANO using your UNO board as a programmer.
+If by chance you happen to have an Arduino UNO and 6 jumper wires you can easily reprogram your Arduino Nano using your UNO board as a programmer.
 Just need to upload ‘Arduino ISP’ sketch, connect the boards and click ‘Burn Bootloader’.

 All you need to perform this operation is: a programmer board (Arduino UNO), 6 jumper wires (please note jumpers need to be ‘male’ on one end and ‘female’ on the other end), PC with Arduino IDE installed, and your Arduino Nano.